-So the feminists shouldn’t have said “we want more strong female characters.”
-They should have said “we want more WEAK female characters.”
+So feminists shouldn’t have said “we want more strong female characters.”
+We should have said “we want more WEAK female characters.”
 Not “weak” meaning “Damsel in Distress.”
 “Weak” meaning “flawed.”

 Good characters, male or female, have goals, and they have flaws.
 Any character without flaws will be a cardboard cutout.
 Perhaps a sexy cardboard cutout, but two-dimensional nonetheless.
 And no, “Always goes for douchebags instead of the Nice Guy” (the flaw of Megan Fox’s character in Transformers) is not a real flaw.
 Men think women have that flaw, but most women avoid “Nice Guys” because they just aren’t that nice.
 So that doesn’t count.

 So what flaws can female characters have?
-Uh, I don’t know.
 How about the same flaws a male character would have?
-This is especially important in comedies, because, nowadays, male writers are so clueless about writing funny women that female characters in sitcoms, sitcomish-movies, and comics tend to be the Smart, Gorgeous Snarky Voice of Reason in an unreasonable world.
+This is especially important in comedies, because many male writers are so clueless about writing funny women that female characters in sitcoms, sitcomish-movies, and comics tend to be the Smart, Gorgeous Snarky Voice of Reason in an unreasonable world.
 In other words, Not Flawed and Not Funny.

 I’m sick of it.
 Let’s see more female characters

-- that fall down hilariously (like Lucille Ball)
+- who fall down hilariously (like Lucille Ball)

-- that are arrogant (like Zhang Yiyi in Crouching Tiger, Hidden Dragon)
+- who are arrogant (like Zhang Yiyi in Crouching Tiger, Hidden Dragon)

-- that are realistic or exuberant villains (like Tilda Swinton in Michael Clayton or Atia from Rome)
+- who are realistic or exuberant villains (like Tilda Swinton in Michael Clayton or Atia from Rome)

-- that are neurotic (like Elliott from Scrubs)
+- who are neurotic (like Elliott from Scrubs)

-- that are mean or cruel (like Elaine from Seinfeld)
+- who are just mean (like Elaine from Seinfeld)

-- that are vengeful (like The Bride from Kill Bill)
+- who are vengeful (like The Bride from Kill Bill)

-- that are forgetful (like Dory from Finding Nemo)
+- who are forgetful (like Dory from Finding Nemo)

-- that say the wrong things (like C.J. in The West Wing, often, or, again, Elliott from Scrubs, always)
+- who say the wrong things (like C.J. in The West Wing, or, again, Elliott from Scrubs)

-- that are emotionally repressed (like Marge from The Simpsons)
+- who are emotionally repressed (like Marge from The Simpsons)

-- that are nerdy and awkward (like Belle from Beauty and the Beast)
+- who are nerdy and awkward (like Belle from Beauty and the Beast)

-- that are crazy (like everyone, male or female, from Neon Genesis Evangelion)
+- who are just messed up (like everyone, male or female, from Neon Genesis Evangelion)

-- that are insufferable know-it-alls (like Hermione or Lisa Simpson)
+- who are insufferable know-it-alls (like Hermione or Lisa Simpson)

-- that are depressed (I can’t think of one, which is interesting, since women are more likely to be depressed in real life.
+- who are depressed (I can’t think of one, which is interesting, since women are more likely to be depressed in real life.
 Who’s the female equivalent of Hamlet?
 Is there one?)

 (Brief interlude: And, by the way, it’s OK if these women are hot.
 The characters I just mentioned above [The Bride, the Crouching Tiger ladies, Ripley, Sarah Connor, and Ms. Valentine] are all quite attractive.
 But they also DO get beat up and they DO look like they could kick your ass.
-Except for Zhang Yiyi, who’s like thirty pounds.
-But she at least looks graceful enough that she could fly and kick your ass with a sword, and she looks angry and batshit crazy enough that she’d do it twice.
+Except for Zhang Yiyi, who’s like thirty pounds – but she at least looks graceful enough that she could fly and kick your ass with a sword, and she looks angry and batshit enough that she’d do it twice.
 And they all have their own goals, flaws, and back stories.
 I don’t want you thinking I have something against attractive women.
-I am one myself, after all :)
+I am one myself, after all!)